OJB-Quantum/Hi-Res-Image-to-SVG/README.md

 # Hi-Res-Image-to-SVG
 A tool that runs in the browser using Colab and a Graphics Processing Unit (GPU) to identify and convert high-resolution images into Scalable Vector Graphics (SVG) outputs.
 Control knobs are included for easy parameter adjustment.
+The code is open source, written by Onri Jay Benally in 2026.

 ---